In the wake of COVID-19, we’re seeing companies look for new ways to reduce costs for their business.

-- Strategic supplier negotiations: We know it can be extremely time-consuming to develop effective airline and hotel programmes that continue to drive value for your company and to navigate the many ways to measure, monitor and benchmark your programme.
+- Strategic supplier negotiations: We know it can be extremely time-consuming to develop effective airline and hotel programs that continue to drive value for your company and to navigate the many ways to measure, monitor and benchmark your program.
 That’s why FCM offers specialty consulting to analyze your current supplier contracts and then negotiate or re-negotiate for greater savings and increased amenities.

 - Client travel patterns, demand management and cost avoidance: Your FCM Account Manager can work with you to assess your travel patterns and suggest specific strategies, such offering alternatives to air travel, like rail or car rental in certain corridors, or combining/extending trips to lessen frequent travel and expense.